 When the Evangelical Lutheran Church in America voted in August of 2009 to open its ministry policies to partnered gay and lesbian pastors, some observers wondered if Extraordinary Lutheran Ministries would end its work.
 Initially, we focused on the process by which people who received their credentials through ELM would transition to the ELCA roster.

-Far from feeling it was time to close our doors; we concluded that by creating a network for publicly-identified LGBTQIA+ rostered leaders in a major Protestant denomination, we can participate in changing the church and transforming society.
-Furthermore, we concluded that we are strongly positioned to provide much-needed support to LGBTQIA+ people seeking to become rostered leaders in the Lutheran church.
-LGBTQIA+ people know what it is like to be on the margins of the church.
-Through their ministry, LGBTQIA+ rostered leaders are poised to offer an evangelical outreach to many and to work alongside others longing to be connected to a church that truly welcomes all.
-Lastly, we saw a need for deeper engagement with allied congregations and ministries committed to the visible ministry of the current 400+ LGBTQIA+ rostered leaders.
+Far from feeling it was time to close our doors; we concluded that by creating a network for publicly-identified queer rostered leaders in a major Protestant denomination, we can participate in changing the church and transforming society.
+Furthermore, we concluded that we are strongly positioned to provide much-needed support to queer people seeking to become rostered leaders in the Lutheran church.
+Queer people know what it is like to be on the margins of the church.
+Through their ministry, queer-rostered ministry leaders are poised to offer an evangelical outreach to many and to work alongside others longing to be connected to a church that truly welcomes all.
+Lastly, we saw a need for deeper engagement with allied congregations and ministries committed to the visible ministry of the current 400+ queer rostered leaders.